XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/load-a-saved-ledger-in-stand-alone-mode.md

 rippled -a --load --ledger 19860944 --conf=/path/to/rippled.cfg
 ```

-For more information on the options you can use when starting `rippled` in Stand-Alone mode, see [Commandline Usage: Stand-Alone Mode Options](commandline-usage.html#stand-alone-mode-options).
+For more information on the options you can use when starting `rippled` in stand-alone mode, see [Commandline Usage: Stand-Alone Mode Options](commandline-usage.html#stand-alone-mode-options).

 ## 6. Manually advance the ledger.